-- 1. Clothing must cover the entire torso area from underarms to mid-thigh and must be appropriate and in good taste: - Tops must be a solid material not lace or see-through; cover the chest area, torso, under the arms, and the shoulders at a minimum of one inch.
-One item of clothing must be in dress code if layering with tops. - Shorts must have a minimum of a three-inch inseam all around, and be hemmed straight across, rather than at a diagonal.
-Spandex cannot be worn underneath to reach the three-inch inseam.
+- 1. Clothing must cover the entire torso area from underarms to mid-thigh and must be appropriate and in good taste: - Tops must be a solid material not lace or see-through; cover the chest area, under the arms, and the shoulders at a minimum of one inch.
+One item of clothing must be in dress code if layering with tops. - Shorts must have a minimum of a three-inch inseam, and be hemmed straight across, rather than at a diagonal.
 Shorts must have complete coverage even if they meet the 3-inch rule. - Any holes or tears in shorts or pants, manufactured or otherwise, must be below the three-inch inseam.
-If holes or tears are present above three inches, a permanent patch must be placed behind the hole or tear to be acceptable.
-Spandex/tights cannot be worn behind holes or tears. - Pants must fit above the hips and fit snugly enough to stay up without a belt. - Yoga type pants must be made of a thick opaque material that is not see through when stretched.
-When the knee is bent, no skin is to be seen. - Dresses must extend far enough to reach the end of the fingertips when arms are held to your side - 2.
-Shoes must be worn at all times.
-Slippers are not considered shoes. - 3.
-All students are to remove hats/beanies/hoods and sunglasses while inside all school buildings. - 4.
-Clothing will be free of displays of or inferences to: profanity, vulgarity, controlled substances, gangs, sex, violence, tobacco, and/or alcohol.

-- 5. Clothing and other grooming or accessory styles must be consistent with a safe and healthy school atmosphere - Examples of accessories that are not appropriate for school attire include excessive spikes, or heavy chains, chokers with rings or spikes, or fish hooks (real or fake). - 6.
-Clothing must consist of daytime attire. - Examples of clothing that are not consistent with daytime attire are: pajamas, flannel pants, blankets, flags, capes and slippers These types of clothing may only be worn during an authorized school activities, such as, Spirit Week - 7.
+Spandex/tights can be worn behind holes or tears. - Pants must fit above the hips and fit snugly enough to stay up without a belt. - Dresses must extend far enough to reach the end of the fingertips when arms are held to your side - 2.
+Shoes must be worn at all times - 3.
+All students are to remove hoods and sunglasses while inside all school buildings. - 4.
+Clothing will be free of displays of or inferences to: profanity, vulgarity, controlled substances, gangs, sex, violence, tobacco, and/or alcohol. - 5.
+Clothing and other grooming or accessory styles must be consistent with a safe and healthy school atmosphere - Example of accessories that are not appropriate for school attire include excessive spikes, or heavy chains - 6.
+Clothing must consist of daytime attire. - Examples of clothing that are not consistent with daytime attire are: blankets, flags, capes and slippers.
+These types of clothing may only be worn during an authorized school activities, such as, Spirit Week - 7.
 Extreme attire or hairstyles that distract from the learning process are not appropriate for school dress